How To Recover from Antibiotics

 So I see a lot of individuals that come in with diarrhea, constipation, gas, bloating, and really that's just to name a few things.
 So if that sounds like you or maybe someone you know, you can easily make an initial appointment with us.

 Or download our free guide, which is five ways to Improve Your Gut Health if you are the kind of person who likes to get things started and maybe even done on their own.
-So let's dig into our today's topic.
+So let's dig into our today's topic which is How To Recover from Antibiotics.

 So it seems to be that time of year when infection rates go up and you might have to head into the doctor and be on an antibiotic.